msolomon/argo/spec.md

-## Cedar
+# Argo

-_Version 0.1 DRAFT_.
+_Version May 2023 DRAFT_.
 _Compatible with [GraphQL October 2021 Edition](https://spec.graphql.org/October2021)._

-Cedar is a compact, streamable, binary serialization format for [GraphQL](https://graphql.org).
-It aims to:
+Argo is a compact, streamable, binary serialization format for [GraphQL](https://graphql.org).

+Argo aims to:

 - **Minimize end-to-end latency** of GraphQL responses
   - Including serialization, transport, and deserialization
-- **Minimize bytes on the wire**, even before compression
+- **Minimize bytes on the wire**, with and without external compression
-- **Support _streaming_**: reading (or writing) data before reaching the end of a response
-- Be easy to implement
+- Be **easy to implement**

-Cedar\:
+Argo\:

-- Takes the place of JSON in GraphQL
+- Takes the place of JSON in GraphQL responses
-- Usually meets the needs of mobile clients better than web clients
+- Usually meets the needs of mobile clients (and server clients) better than web clients
+- Works best with code generation, but also works well with interpretation
+- Does not currently support GraphQL Input types

-# Notes (TODO: remove)
+** Notes (TODO: remove) **

 hmm... i added in null bitmasks for objects, and it made things a tad worse. trying coalescing null markers and bit masks... still have a problem with error vs. absent vs. null.